 - Magnifying specs and other optical devices

-Because computers and smartphones are now an indispensable part of modern daily life, many assistive devices are highlighting on gaining access to these technologies.
+Because computers and smartphones are now an indispensable part of modern daily life, many assistive devices are highlighting gaining access to these technologies.
 There are several free accessibility tools and assistive technologies ready for using a computer or browsing the web.
 The most common ones include:

 - Screen reader software that helps to create synthetic speech by converting the text on the screen